 When your tenants have renters insurance, their policy may cover them for all relocation costs, removing you from responsibility.
 In addition to protecting renters from their own financial losses, renters insurance also provides significant benefits to landlords.

 As a landlord, you likely have your own insurance policy, which will pay out in case of damages to your building.
 But while this will protect you to a predetermined point, you’ll still be responsible for the costs up to a certain deductible.

-If your tenant has their own coverage, their policy will pay out the initial costs, therefore covering the owner’s insurance deductible.
+If your tenant has their own coverage, their policy will pay out the initial costs depending on the circumstances of the loss, in some cases covering the owner’s insurance deductible.
 This will make tough circumstances more manageable for both sides, as your tenants will be able to depend on their insurance policy for coverage.

 Coverage Will Give You Peace of Mind

 More than anything, what you’ll notice when you have insurance coverage is simply that you don’t need to worry about potentially problematic situations.
 It will help foster a more positive relationship with tenants, who will be less of a potential source of litigation.
 This reduces any combative or defensive dynamic from the landlord-tenant relationship and makes things easier for both sides.

 You’ll also be able to have a more positive relationship with tenants, who won’t be potential sources of litigation.
 This removes any combative or defensive dynamic from the landlord-tenant relationship and makes things easier for both sides.

 These are just some of the many reasons why landlords should make renters insurance a condition of each lease.
 For a small cost, tenants are able to receive personal property coverage sometimes up to $50,000 and substantial personal liability.
 This ensures security for everyone involved and makes your job significantly easier.